carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

 [`kbld`](https://carvel.dev/kbld/): kbld incorporates image building and image pushing into your development and deployment workflows.

-[`imgpkg`](https://carvel.dev/imgpkg/): A tool to package, distribute, and relocate your Kubernetes configuration and dependent OCI images as one OCI artifact: a bundle.
+[`imgpkg`](https://carvel.dev/imgpkg/): A tool to package, distribute and relocate your Kubernetes configuration and dependent OCI images as one OCI artifact: a bundle.

 [`kapp`](https://carvel.dev/kapp/): kapp is a cli used to deploy and view groups of Kubernetes resources as “application”.

 [`kapp-controller`](https://carvel.dev/kapp-controller/): kapp-controller provides declarative APIs to create, customize, install, and update your Kubernetes applications into packages.
+It also continuously fetches and reconciles resources to converge into their desired state.

 **Installing Carvel Tools**